xbeat/Machine-Learning/README.md

 This slide introduces the problem: determining the probability of encountering a female Tyrunt that is shiny and has diamond sparkles.
 We'll approach this using probability theory and combinatorics.

+## Advanced SQL Concepts with Python

+Introduction to Advanced SQL Concepts with Python

+Advanced SQL concepts can be leveraged effectively using Python, combining the power of relational databases with a versatile programming language.
+This slideshow explores various advanced SQL techniques and how to implement them using Python's database libraries.

+## Overcoming Challenges in Recurrent Neural Networks

+Challenges in Recurrent Neural Networks (RNNs)

+Recurrent Neural Networks (RNNs) are powerful models for processing sequential data, but they face significant challenges.
+This slideshow explores these challenges and presents solutions to overcome them, focusing on the vanishing and exploding gradient problems.

 ## Unlocking Metaclass Power in Python

 Understanding Metaclasses

 Metaclasses are a powerful feature in Python that allow you to customize class creation.
 They provide a way to intercept and modify the class creation process, enabling you to add or modify attributes, methods, or behaviors of classes automatically.

+## 3D Packing for Self-Supervised Monocular Depth Estimation

+Introduction to 3D Packing for Self-Supervised Monocular Depth Estimation

+3D packing is a crucial technique in self-supervised monocular depth estimation, which aims to predict depth from a single image without ground truth depth annotations.
+This approach leverages the geometry of multiple views of a scene to learn depth estimation in an unsupervised manner.

 ## Distance Metrics in Python!
 A Slideshow